 group_paging_grid = *5, 10, 50, all

-Cut off objects on problems page, set 0 to disable limit completly.
+Cut off objects on problems page, set 0 to disable limit completely.
 Defaults to 500.

 ex.: